populationgenomics/team-docs/storage_policies/README.md

   accidentally overwrite / delete each other's results (e.g. by avoiding naming collisions through a file name prefix).

+### web: `gs://cpg-$STACK-web`

+- **Description**: Contains static web content, like QC reports as HTML pages, which is served through an access-restricted web server.
+- **Main use case**: Human-readable analysis results, like reports and notebooks.
+- **Storage**: Standard Storage indefinitely.
+- **Access**: Human users only get viewer permissions, but creator permissions are granted indirectly through the [analysis runner](#analysis-runner) described below.

 ### release: `gs://cpg-$STACK-release-requester-pays`

 - **Description**: Contains data that's shared with other researchers or is